 Collection: This includes the group of high-risk or sanctioned companies you want to check for exposure within your supply chain.
 You can select any collection you have in My Collections in Prewave.

-Target: An analysis based on a single target is useful for example when the user wants to know if a single company is present anywhere in their supply chain.
-These kinds of requests might arise when customers inquire the procurement departments about the presence of problematic suppliers in supply chains.
+Target: An analysis based on a single target is useful, for example, when you want to know if a single company is present anywhere in your supply chain.

-Alert ID, Exposed Collection, Exposed Countries & Exposed Target: Depending on which Exposure Type you select in the previous step, this field will match your selection and ask for specific information.
-As, for example, if you choose the Exposure Type: Collection, you will then have the field populated to add the specific Exposed Collections.
+Alert ID, Exposed Collection, Exposed Countries & Exposed Target: Depending on which Exposure Type you select, this field will adapt accordingly.
+As an example, if you choose the Exposure Type: Collection, you will then have the field populated to add the specific Exposed Collections.

 Review